conductorphp/conductor-application-orchestration/ROADMAP.md

 - Complete PHPUnit tests
 - Finalize config structure
 - Review all console argument/option documentation
-- Consolidate use of $branch vs. $repoReference
-- Document that branching strategy is subject to future removal and should not be used.
-(We will use this internally only)
 - Possibly add a flag in PlanRunner to not clean the working directory on error.
 Might help with debugging.
 - Add ability to exclude database table data from snapshot with wildcard (or regex?)